-A number of mixtures are currently being analyzed for shrinkage, scaling resistance, freeze-thaw performance, strength, and air void properties in hardened concrete, including mixtures containing different replacement levels of total aggregate with pre-wetted lightweight aggregate, mixtures containing different dosages of Control 40, a shrinkage reducing admixture (SRA) produced by Sika, mixtures containing 20 and 40% volume replacements of cement with Type F fly ash, and mixtures containing different dosages of Acti-Gel (0.05, 0.075, and 0.15% by weight of total dry material), a rheology modifying admixture, with and without Type C fly ash (20 and 40% replacements by volume of cement).
-The addition of Acti-Gel presumably improves the pumpability and cohesiveness of concrete while maintaining low potential for settlement cracking.
-Mixtures containing different dosages of an SRA powder, PREVent-C, are undergoing shrinkage tests.
+A number of mixtures are currently being tested for shrinkage, scaling resistance, freeze-thaw durability, strength, and air void properties in hardened concrete, including mixtures containing different replacement levels of total aggregate with pre-wetted lightweight aggregate (LWA), mixtures containing different dosages of Control 40, a shrinkage reducing admixture (SRA) produced by Sika, and mixtures containing different dosages of Acti-Gel (0.05, 0.075, and 0.15% by weight of total dry material), a rheology modifying admixture, both with and without Type C fly ash (20 and 40% replacements by volume of cement).
 Settlement cracking tests are being performed for a number of different concrete clear covers and slumps to produce a repeatable procedure that consistently produces settlement cracks.
-Mixtures containing Acti-Gel, with and without fly ash, have been evaluated for settlement cracking.
+Mixtures containing Acti-Gel, with and without fly ash, and synthetic and steel fibers are currently being evaluated for settlement cracking.